 In finisher pigs, the hunger for feed is primarily chemically controlled by the concentration of nutrients in the blood, as opposed to the physical effect of the stomach which is more common for sows.
 The regulation of hunger is influenced by genetic development, and pigs with a high growth capacity will be able to eat more before the regulation sets in and naturally reduces their intake.

 To ensure the best possible utilisation of the feed, it is recommended to feed finishers restrictively.
-By sectioning castrates and males from the females and adjust the feeding curve to accommodate each group best possible, an even higher feed utilisation can be achieved especially for the male/castrate group which can tend to have a higher feed intake and poorer lean meat performance if feed ad libitum.
+By sectioning castrates and males from the females and adjusting the feeding curve to accommodate each group best possible, an even higher feed utilisation can be achieved especially for the male/castrate group which can tend to have a higher feed intake and poorer lean meat performance if feed ad libitum.